Last Updated on

 Body Material: Black Walnut/ Maple with Spruce top

 Price Range: Under $500

 Our Rating: 9.3/10

 Takamine is proving the point that high-end brands can certainly have a presence in the mid-range category without devaluing their goods and their reputation.
 Just one guitar to date can testify to the quality can be afforded in this price range, the GD93.

 There’s nothing mediocre about the GD guitar.
 Even with a quick glance you can tell it’s a sexy instrument.
 Upon further inspection, you’ll notice that it has a solid spruce top, perhaps a conventional feature for this price range.

-But, the sides are made from rosewood, and turning the guitar around will reveal a very flashy 3-piece rosewood and quilt maple back.
+But, the sides are made from black walnut/maple, and turning the guitar around will reveal a very flashy 3-piece black walnut and quilt maple back.
 It’s a design not made for the masses, but instead, reserved for those who like to be extravagant.

 To take it up another notch, you have gold die-cast tuners with black pegs.
 Talk about exquisite!

 With the unique combinations of tonewoods and hardware, you can bet this Tak is going to have a sound signature all its own.
 It will ring out with the familiar spruce intonation that’s expected, but with the triple-piece back, the black walnut and maple will offer a brightness and warmth that compliments the spruce top.